vfx-rs/cppmm/README.md

 Several reasons:
 1. While excellent, all these libraries have limitations in the C++ they can bind that make them unsuitable for our target libraries.
 2. We want to be able to control the output to generate good C and Rust APIs: to choose which template instantiations and which overloads we want to bind, and what to name them.
 3. The target libraries tend to move very quickly with a lot of API churn.
 It would be nice if our binding tool could help us keep up to date by tracking changes in the target libraries.

+We are specifically *not* trying to create a completely automatic binding mechanism from C++ to C and Rust.
+Trying to specify all the necessary information in your `build.rs` is unwieldy.

+Moreover, we need to support many different versions of the C++ API concurrently, and the binding description should be a separate build artefact maintained (and version-controlled) independently of the Rust project.

+Although we are specifically targeting Rust here, it is our goal that the generated C API should be pleasant enough to use from pure C, and of course it is suitable for binding to other languages using their own FFI mechanisms.

 ## How does it work?